Mobile Product Development

 A patient approaches the rural healthcare centre.
 The nurse enters patient’s name, age, sex and clips on SPO2 probe to patient’s finger.
 The app collects necessary data like pulse rate, which is uploaded to a server for a doctor to look at it in real time.

 In rural India oral hygiene is a significant problem due to tobacco products.
 There are similar problems in the area of gastronomical track, skin, etc. The endoscope can be easily operated by the nurse with minimal training.
 The endoscope allows to capture information in visual form, which is again uploaded to the central server where the doctor can examine it in real time.

 Type : Software Product Development

-BAT has supported an analytical instrument manufacturer transform their laboratory instrument to overcome hardware component obsolesce.
-BAT developed an Android based system controller and an embedded control system.
+Delta has supported an analytical instrument manufacturer transform their laboratory instrument to overcome hardware component obsolesce.
+Delta developed an Android based system controller and an embedded control system.
 The new platform enhanced the user Interface and improved the UX.
 The new system also supported compliance to standards and report generation.

 Mobile Product Development

 Delta Embedded Solutions Pvt.
 Ltd. has successfully designed, developed and manufactured a VOIP based Audio communication and Call Management System.
 The system was developed to operate in noisy conditions on the Indian highway.
 We are satisfied with the system supplied to us and hoping to have a long term association with them for many more projects.